top of page

 Their main fund-raising effort is the Unlock Walk which takes place on the last Saturday of April each year.

-If you have any questions or would like to find out more, please have a chat with Pete Lewis.
+If you have any questions or would like to find out more the work of this charity, please click the logo to visit their website or have a chat with Pete Lewis, our churchwarden

 bottom of page